lobotomoe/ethorn/README.md

 - Copy `.env.back.example`  and `.env.back`
 - In `.env.back` you **MUST** specify WEB3_HTTP_PROVIDER_API param at least.
 Current app developed with Ropsten Infura API where API looks like https://ropsten.infura.io/v3/YOUR_TOKEN
 - Run `docker-compose up -d`
+- Wait for containers running
+- Visit `http://localhost/` in your browser

 ## Sources